sanni/cartreader/case/README.md

 For the N64 sleeve you need to enable the special mode "Spiralize outer Contour" or else the walls will be too thick.

 # Combined STL file with all parts
+#### combined.stl has all the needed parts combined into one STL file in case you use a 3D print service that calculates by volume.

 ![image](https://dl.dropboxusercontent.com/s/zbrvq9lf6w6ye3l/combined.png?dl=1)